 Blizzard Elite (11u-18u) - August - March

 The Blizzard Elite program - the premier, comprehensive baseball experience for players ages 11u-18u.
-Practices begin in August leading up to playing in ScoutStop’s AFBL (Advanced Fall Baseball League) season including an AFBL World Series before heading into their winter season that includes traveling tournaments, full practice regimen, college consultations, varsity showcases and more.
+Practices begin in August leading up to playing in ScoutStop’s AFBL season including an AFBL World Series.
+The winter season that includes traveling tournaments, full practice regimen, college consultations, varsity showcases and more.
 Teams will travel to some of the top tournaments in the country (Perfect Game Kernels Foundation Championship, Perfect Game MLK Championships, Desert Fall Classic – Las Vegas, NV and more!)
-Typically, there are two elite teams (Blue and Black) per age level.
+Typically, there are two elite teams (Blue and Black) per age level

 Blizzard Fall Only (9u-18u) - August - October

 The Blizzard Fall Only program is for players who may be involved in multiple winter/fall sports and want a high-level fall baseball experience.
-Our Blizzard Fall Only teams will compete in ScoutStop’s Advanced Fall Baseball League and have the same practice schedule as our Blizzard Elite teams (in August and September).
-The fall teams also act as a minor league system for the Blizzard Elite teams, as we have had several players called-up after the fall to participate in tournaments.
-There are typically two-three levels of fall play: Gold, Silver and Bronze.
+Our Blizzard Fall Only teams will compete in ScoutStop’s AFBL and have the same August and September practice schedule as the Blizzard Elite teams.
+The fall teams also act as a minor league system for the Blizzard Elite teams as we have had several players called-up after the fall to participate in tournaments.
+There are typically 2-3 levels of fall play: Gold, Silver and Bronze.

 Blizzard Gold Program - August - October

 Ages 12u - 18u will compete in ScoutStop's Advanced Fall Baseball League and travel to two-three tournaments - two local and one traveling.

 Ages 9u - 12u will compete in ScoutStop's Advanced Fall Baseball League and travel to two local tournaments.

 All players attend the same tryouts are placed on a team based on their scoring.